A Projective Model Structure on Pro Simplicial Sheaves, and the Relative \'Etale Homotopy Type: Introduction: Weak Fibration Categories

-Moreover, this model category is fibrantly generated, with the local fibrations in $SSh(\cC)$ as the set of generating fibrations, and local acyclic fibrations in $SSh(\cC)$ as the set of generating acyclic fibrations. \end{thm}
+Furthermore, the natural functor $\SSh(\cC)\to\Pro(\SSh(\cC))$ sends local weak equivalences to weak equivalences, and the induced functor is fully faithful. \end{thm}

-In \cite{Jar2}, Jardine considers a different model structure on pro simplicial sheaves, with the same class of weak equivalences.
-This model structure can be thought of as "injective" (Since every level-wise cofibration is a cofibration in this model structure).
+\begin{rem} Since $\SSh(\cC)$ is complete and cocomplete it follows that the same is true for $\Pro(\SSh(\cC))$. \end{rem}

-\begin{rem} Technically speaking, in order to use Theorem ~\ref{t:model}, we need $SSh(\cC)$ to be small, and it is not.
-This set theoretical issue can be solved using the language of universes, as is done for example in ~\cite{ToVe}.
-However, a full treatment of these issues will make the paper more difficult to read, and will not have significant implication on the results and arguments.
-Thus we choose to ignore these set theoretical issues in this paper. \end{rem}
+In \cite{Jar2}, Jardine considers a different model structure on pro-simplicial sheaves, with the same class of weak equivalences.
+This model structure can be thought of as ``injective" (since every levelwise cofibration is a cofibration in this model structure).
+In Section \ref{s:compare} we will show that the identity functors constitute a Quillen equivalence between these two model structures.

-Using our new model structure on $\Pro(SSh(\cC))$, we obtain naturally a derived functor definition of the \'etale homotopy type defined by Artin and Mazur in ~\cite{AM}.
-We use Propositions ~\ref{p:geo_wrq} and ~\ref{p:RQFunc} to show that:
+Using our new model structure on $\Pro(\SSh(\cC))$, we obtain naturally a derived functor definition of the \'etale homotopy type defined by Artin and Mazur in \cite{AM}.
+We use Lemma \ref{l:l_adjoint} (2) and Proposition \ref{p:RQFunc_big} to show the following:

-\begin{thm} Let $X$ locally Noetherian scheme, and let $X_{\acute{e}t}$ be it's \'etale topos.
-Let $\pi_0:X_{\acute{e}t}\to Set$ be the functor induced by the functor which sends a scheme to its set of connected scheme-theoretic components.
-Then prolongation by $\pi_0$:
+\begin{thm} Let $X$ be a locally Noetherian scheme, and let $X_{\acute{e}t}$ be its \'etale topos.
+Let $\pi_0:X_{\acute{e}t}\to \Set$ be the functor induced by the functor which sends a scheme to its set of connected scheme-theoretic components.
+Then prolongation by $\pi_0$,

 is a left Quillen functor, relative to our projective model structures. \end{thm}